Bridged Semantic Alignment for Zero-shot 3D Medical Image Diagnosis: Experiments

 \subsection{Materials}

-We conduct experiments on two publicly available datasets: CT-RATE and RAD-ChestCT.
-The CT-RATE dataset consists of 3D CT volumes paired with medical reports, providing a valuable resource for evaluating cross-modal alignment methods in the medical domain.
-The RAD-ChestCT dataset includes 3D CT volumes with detailed annotations of various abnormalities, enabling the assessment of zero-shot diagnosis performance.
-Detailed descriptions of the datasets are as follows:
+We conduct experiments on three publicly available datasets: CT-RATE~\cite{hamamci2024foundation}, RAD-ChestCT~\cite{draelos2021machine}, and INSPECT~\cite{huang2023inspect}.
+Detailed descriptions of these datasets are provided below.

-\textbf{CT-RATE} The CT-RATE dataset comprises 25,692 non-contrast chest CT volumes, expanded to 50,188 volumes through various reconstruction techniques, originating from 21,304 unique patients.
+\textbf{CT-RATE}~\cite{hamamci2024foundation}: The CT-RATE dataset comprises 25,692 non-contrast chest CT volumes, expanded to 50,188 volumes through various reconstruction techniques, originating from 21,304 unique patients.
 Each CT volume is paired with a corresponding radiology report.
 A total of 47,149 CT volumes with corresponding reports are used for training, while 3,039 CT volumes are reserved for internal validation.
 The dataset includes 18 abnormality labels, extracted from reports using an automated algorithm.

-To further evaluate the zero-shot detection capabilities of our method, we curate 15 underrepresented abnormality labels from the validation set by GPT-4~\citep{achiam2023gpt}\footnote{\url{https://openai.com/index/gpt-4/}}, reflecting a long-tail distribution, to construct an extended \textbf{CT-RATE-LT} dataset.
-All curated labels are manually corrected by a radiologist to ensure annotation accuracy.
-The frequency of abnormalities in CT-RATE-LT is shown in Fig.~\ref{fig:dfh}.
+To further evaluate the zero-shot detection capabilities of our method, we construct an extended \textbf{CT-RATE-LT} dataset focusing on long-tail abnormalities.
+Specifically, we first predefine a set of 15 underrepresented abnormalities based on their clinical relevance and low prevalence in CT-RATE.
+GPT-4 Turbo~\footnote{\url{https://openai.com/index/gpt-4/}} is then prompted to determine the presence or absence of these abnormalities in the impression sections of the reports.
+All GPT-4 annotations are subsequently verified by a board-certified radiologist, who carefully compares each predicted label with the original report description.
+Inconsistent or ambiguous cases are corrected based on clinical context, ensuring that each abnormality label precisely reflects the radiology report.
+The frequency distribution of CT-RATE-LT abnormalities is shown in Fig.~\ref{fig:dfh}.

-\textbf{RAD-ChestCT} The RAD-ChestCT dataset contains 3,630 CT volumes, uniformly reconstructed using a single technique.
+\textbf{RAD-ChestCT}~\cite{draelos2021machine}: The RAD-ChestCT dataset contains 3,630 CT volumes, uniformly reconstructed using a single technique.
 This dataset includes 84 abnormality labels.
 As part of our external validation, as shown in Fig.~\ref{fig:dmp}, 27 abnormalities from RAD-ChestCT are mapped to the 18 abnormalities in CT-RATE to ensure consistency.
-To further demonstrate the strength of our method, we refer to the remaining 56 abnormalities from RAD-ChestCT as \textbf{RAD-ChestCT-LT} and evaluate the zero-shot diagnosis performance on these additional abnormalities.
+To further demonstrate the strength of our method, we refer to the remaining 56 abnormalities from RAD-ChestCT as \textbf{RAD-ChestCT-LT}~\cite{draelos2021machine} and evaluate the zero-shot diagnosis performance on these additional abnormalities.
 Note that the abnormality, ``other\_path'', is excluded from our analysis due to its lack of meaningful semantic descriptions.